How to Invest in Databricks in 2025

 Can you buy Databricks stock?

-Since Databricks is a private company, it doesn't have a stock symbol and there's no way to buy it in your regular brokerage account.
+Since Databricks is a private company, it doesn't have a stock symbol, and there's no way to buy it in your regular brokerage account.

-However, there is a way for accredited investors to buy its shares today, and there are several ways for retail investors to gain exposure two different venture capital funds.
+However, there is a way for accredited investors to buy its shares today, and there are several ways for retail investors to gain exposure through two different venture capital funds.

 How to invest in Databricks